jtkovacs/jtkovacs.github.io/REFS/databases.md

 #### Indexing and performance

 This discussion is based on MS SQL Server, which stores table data (rows) in pages:

 ![](../ILLOS/SQLDataPage.png)

 ##### Heaps

 A table without a clustered index is called a **heap,** and the order of its contents (i.e., how rows are allocated across data pages) will be determined initially by data entry and then by DBMS-initiated changes (for efficiency's sake).

+- Table: heap or clustered index
+- Heap with non-clustered indexes
+- Clustered index with non-clustered indexes

 ##### Clustered indexes